stennety/mywebsite/_posts/2017-08-04-how-to-remove-the-idea-folder-from-git.md

 published: true
 title: How to remove the .idea folder from git
 ---
-Did you, by chance, happen to commit your .idea folder to version control in the hopes of sharing PHPStorm configs, and then totally inadvertently break all of your coworkers' IDEs?
-(Asking for a friend).
-Never fear.
-It's an easy change to revert.
+If you've inadvertently committed the .idea folder to your git repo, and don't want it in there, it's an easy change to revert.

 _Note: These instructions should work for any JetBrains product--IntelliJ, WebStorm, etc._